khulnasoft/khulnasoft/doc/dev/background-information/languages/terraform.md

 ### Bucket

-State for all Sourcegraph resources is stored in [sourcegraph-tfstate bucket](https://github.com/sourcegraph/infrastructure/tree/master/terraform-state).
+State for all Khulnasoft resources is stored in [sourcegraph-tfstate bucket](https://github.com/sourcegraph/infrastructure/tree/master/terraform-state).

 Managed instances resources will be stored on a per customer bucket following the pattern: `sourcegraph-managed-${NAME}`.